Tanu-N-Prabhu/Python/Code Snapshots 📷/README.md

 ---

-# 3. Python Strings - Reversing a String using an Extended Slicing Technique
+## 3. Reversing a String using an Extended Slicing Technique

 ```python
 string = "Python Programming"